Two Drops of Ink: The Literary Home for Collaborative Writing

 Don’t miss a post: Subscribe to Two Drops of Ink by Email

 Guidelines for publication of submissions to the site and to our ‘Book Shelf’ page

 We also accept “pitches” for potential publication:

 ~Book submission guidelines are further down the page~

-Please note: If you are selected for publication, it may be 2-4 weeks before your post goes live.
-We will notify you by email the morning of publication.
+Please note: If you are selected for publication, it may be 4-8 weeks before your post goes live.
+We will notify you by email before publication.

 “Collaboration isn’t about giving up our individuality; it’s about realizing our greater potential.” ― Joseph Rain